heyimyunyl/JDNDownloader/README.md

 Just download the zip file from the releases page and run the .py file.
 If you want to download songs that you want, you can edit the songs.json file by replacing the codenames with case sensitive.
 It will download everything under the folder called
 "songs" and their original path.

+If you're getting the error "Missing module 'Requests'" Open CMD and type ```pip install requests```

 ## Contributing
 For major changes, please open an issue first to discuss what you would like to change.